Skip to content

 Why it’s needed and how it could help the community

-We want to do more to support people in Thanet to stay healthy and to live longer, healthier and happier lives.
+We want to do more to support people in Thanet to stay healthy and to live longer, healthier lives.
 Our vision is a centre which brings people together, creates opportunities and helps people connect.
-We need to hear your voice to make this happen.

 We know there is significant deprivation in Thanet and residents have poorer health outcomes.
 However, there is a strong history of partnership working and our partners across Thanet are committed to this proposal to deliver new and improved services.